gsoft-inc/sg-web-configs/packages/eslint-plugin/README.md

   "plugin:@sharegate/core", /* For all JavaScript projects */
   "plugin:@sharegate/typescript", /* For all TypeScript projects */
   "plugin:@sharegate/react", /* For all React projects */
-  "plugin:@sharegate/nextjs", /* For all NextJS projects */
+  "plugin:@sharegate/nextjs", /* For all NextJS projects, includes plugin:@sharegate/react */
   "plugin:@sharegate/sort-imports", /* if you want to sort your import statements */ "plugin:@sharegate/mdx", /* if you have *.mdx files */
   "plugin:@sharegate/lodash", /* if you use Lodash in your project */